 Functionally, it is hard to make the argument the 2018 Beast X Hybrid is considerably different than the 2017 Z-Core Hybrid.
 They both use the same Z-Core barrel that was made famous in the 2016 version.

-The barrel size was upgraded from the 2016 Z-Core Hybrid so we might shy away from that version if at all possible.
+The barrel size was upgraded from the 2016 Z-Core Hybrid, so we shy away from that version if at all possible.
 Although prices on that 2016, at the time of this writing, are very attractive.

 In terms of marketing appeal and some minor upgrades, the 2018 Beast X Hybrid does come equipped with a new name for its barrel.
 The alloy is an upgrade, in Easton's view at least, in terms of durability and performance.